Prothyrum

 A prothyrum (Romanization of Greek πρόθυρον próthyron 'in front of the door'), in classical and medieval architecture, is a small porch, vestibule, or covered space immediately in front of the main doorway of a building.
-In domestic and civic architecture of the Greco-Roman world it was the transitional, often columned, space before the entrance proper; in the Late Antique and Byzantine periods, it could be a forecourt or portico preceding the narthex of a church or the main gateway of a monastic or palatial ensemble.
+In architecture of the Greco-Roman world it was the transitional, often columned, space before the entrance proper.
+In the Late Antique and Byzantine periods, it could be a forecourt or portico preceding the narthex of a church or the main gateway of a monastic or palatial ensemble.

 Etymology

 The Greek noun πρόθυρον (próthyron) literally means “the space before the door”.
 It can be spelled prothyron or the Latinized prothyrum in late Republican and Imperial texts.

 Definition and function

 In a narrow sense, a prothyrum is a shallow, often roofed architectural element marking and protecting the principal entrance.
 It could be formed by: